JoshPattman/spotpuppy-go/README.md

 ### RotationSensor
 * `DummyRotationSensor` - This does nothing.
 It is there as a placeholder for performance testing
 * `ArduinoRotationSensor` - This connects to an arduino over serial that is running `simple` branch of [this](github.com/joshpattman/arduino-mpu6050) repo.
 The arduino is then connected to an mpu6050
+* `ConcurrentRotationSensor` - This type takes another rotation sensor and periodically updates it in the background.
+When requesting the roll and pitch, the most recent values will be returned.
+This means that your code does not have to wait for a sensor to be read, which can be an expensive operation.
 ## Custom type implementations
 ### LegIK
-A `LegIK` controller describes a type that takes am input `(x,y,z)` in space relative to the leg, and returns a number of motor rotations.
+A `LegIK` controller describes a type that takes an input `(x,y,z)` in space relative to the leg, and returns a number of motor rotations.
 Some example coordinates:
 * `(0,0,0)` is the position at the shoulder
 * `(0,1,0)` is 1cm down from the shoulder
 * `(1,0,0)` is 1cm forward from the shoulder